 Full Circle Pelvic Health (FCPH) is committed to promoting a helpful culture which is supportive to the needs of patients with family responsibilities.
 Patients bringing children to appointments is acceptable, however, we request that patients adhere to the following guidelines:

 - Children brought into FCPH must be under the direct supervision of the accompanying adult.
-They must remain in the immediate vicinity of the treatment area at all times.
+They must remain in the immediate vicinity of the treatment area at all times for everyone’s safety.

 - The child’s safety as well as the child’s behavior is the sole responsibility of the accompanying adult.